A note from Dr. B

 Find your dose.

-Every gut is different.
-The goal is to find the dose that keeps you comfortable and regular — not too loose, not too sluggish.
+This is the standard dosing guide — the one most people need.
+Every gut is different, so the goal is to find the dose that keeps you comfortable and regular.
+Not too loose, not too sluggish.

 2 capsules at bedtime

-Hydration matters.
+Hydration is part of the dose.
 MgO works by drawing water into the bowel.
-Staying well hydrated supports the formula's effectiveness.
-Aim for at least 8 glasses of water daily — especially in the first two weeks.
+Underhydrated, the mechanism has less to work with and the dose underperforms.
+Aim for at least 8 glasses of water daily — more in warm weather or with exercise, and especially in your first two weeks.

 Dr. B Clinical Note